sebxama/scrapbook/README.md

 But what has got me scratching my head a lot in the last couple of years is the "Semantic Web".
 I know it is a technology paradigm far away from it's realization.
 But, perhaps, with the advent of Big Data and such it could finally find its niche.
 Meanwhile I dump all my head scratching thoughts into this blog and a related GitHub repository I'd like to share.
 It is an endless work in progress draft and a scrapbook of spare assorted ideas waiting to be realized...

+## Features

+This is basically an outline of the features being to be provided in a working application / service.

+### Aggregation

+Attribute based type inference.
+If a set of subjects share the same properties, for example: 'worksFor' and 'hasPosition' they will be aggregated into an 'Employee' type.

+### Augmentation

+Attributes and basic link prediction.

+### Activation

+Expose types and resources as roles and actors in a use case driven (Contexts / Interactions) fashion.

 ## Installation

 ### RDF4J Repository